Wakefield Ancestry Project

 Several sources say that Wakefield is a derivation of a locational name given to a person from an area of the same name.
 Possibly from the city of Wakefield in West Yorkshire, and perhaps also from a place of the same name in Northamptonshire.
 The location in Yorkshire is recorded as “Wachefeld” in the Doomsday Book of 1086 while the Northamptonshire location appears as “Wacafeld” in the Doomsday Book.
 Our oldest ancestor is Thomas Wakefield (c.1737-1818).
 We don't know anything about his birth but he lived, married and died in Cambridgeshire.

-The Lytollis surname was founded in Carlisle in the county of Cumberland (now Cumbria) at the start of the 19th century.
-It began when Robert Lighttallars arrived in Carlisle from, possibly, Lancashire or Yorkshire, and married local girl Jane Mason in 1803.
+The Lytollis surname was founded in Carlisle in the county of Cumberland at the start of the 19th century.
+It began when Robert Lighttallars arrived in Carlisle from, possibly, Lancashire or Yorkshire.
+He married local girl Jane Mason in 1803.
+They had two children – John and Joseph, but John Lightallers died in 1806.
 It’s thought that Robert died in 1807 while serving in the Lancaster Militia.
-He left behind a wife and two children – John and Joseph.
-John Lightallers died in 1806 and Joseph Lightallers was left to carry forward the line of ‘Lytollis’ in it’s many written forms.
-After the death of her husband, Jane Mason married Michael Ward (b.1783) in 1808 in Carlisle.
-Jane’s marriage to Michael Ward began a Ward/Lytollis confusion.
-Joseph Lightallers (b.1806 from her first marriage) was only two at the time of his mother’s second marriage.
+He left behind a wife and child, Joseph Lightallers, who carried forward the line of ‘Lytollis’ in it’s many written forms.
+After Robert died, Jane married Michael Ward in 1808 in Carlisle.
+Her marriage to Michael Ward began a Ward / Lytollis confusion.

 ~Billy Wakefield 2025